 Adrenal Fatigue Symptoms

 What happens when the adrenal glands stop producing hormones efficiently?
-Every bodily function is affected and as adrenal hormone levels shrink, and even the normal get-up-and-go you get from them disappears.
+Every bodily function is affected and as adrenal hormone levels shrink, even the normal get-up-and-go you get from them disappears.
 Adrenal fatigue symptoms include:

 - Morning fatigue or trouble waking up